House Warming Gift Ideas

 4) Sturdy Potted Plant

 Finally, don’t forget how mood-lifting something as simple as a potted plant can be.
 If your friend has moved out to their new place alone, an empty home or apartment can be pretty lonely.
-While sending them a puppy might be a bit much, another living thing can be silent comforting companion.
+While sending them a puppy might be a bit much, another living thing can be a silent comforting companion.
 Snake plants are great stand-up leafy options or you can send them everything they need for a succulent terrarium kit instead.
 Both are easy to take care of and lovely to look at.

 Sending a long-distance house-warming gift doesn’t have to be hard.
 Just put yourself in the shoes of the person you’re missing and as yourself what they would most enjoy receiving while they’re still living out of boxes and sleeping on an air mattress.
 While all of our suggestions are heartfelt, we bet they’ll be most delighted by the cupcakes.
 For more fun housewarming ideas or to find out more about how to send cupcakes through the mail, contact us today or check out our website!